 Starting in 2019 in person, and continuing throughout the pandemic in 2020-21 online, we have held a series of events for people living with Parkinson's and their carers.
 As well as a session with Jonny Acheson, we have worked closely with artist Jan Sargeant to develop a series of practical workshops.

-In 2021, we are developing an online exhibition to showcase the work of the project.
+In 2021, we developed an online exhibition to showcase the work of the project.
 As one of the participants said: 'You have made such a powerful case for the project, I think this should be brought to the attention of key players and disseminated widely to improve understanding of Parkinson's Disease, thereby helping to inform clinical practice.'
+You can watch a video of our online exhibition launch.